 Work Well Ambassadors

-The primary role of Work Well Ambassadors is to enthusiastically promote wellness programs within their department and to encourage, initiate and organize participation with Work Well programs.
+- The primary role of Work Well Ambassadors is to promote wellness and Work Well updates within your department.

 - Distribute promotional flyers on upcoming wellness programs and events.

 - Create a "Health & Wellness Space" or small separate bulletin board with information about wellness and upcoming programs.

 - Informally encourage co-workers to get involved with wellness events.